 2.4.3 Reconstructing the trace

 From the previously calculated parameters a trace can be reconstructed.
-Knowing the initial time, initial position and initial parameters a0, b0, ωx0, ωy0, Φx0 and Φy0, we can calculate S*=(ti,xi*,yi*)0≤i≤N,N∈N*,∀i>0,ti>ti-1 the synthetized trace thanks to and only to a, b, ωx and ωy.
-Zero-crossing times, Φx and Φy, can be computed at reconstruciton time, there is no need to store them.
+Knowing the initial time, initial position and initial parameters a0, b0, ωx0, ωy0, Φx0 and Φy0, we can calculate the synthetized traceS*=(ti,xi*,yi*)0≤i≤N,N∈N*,∀i>0,ti>ti-1 using only a, b, ωx and ωy.
+Zero-crossing times, Φx and Φy, can be computed at reconstruction time, so there is no need to store them.

-Conversely, the timestamped positions in the trace can be reconstructed using:
+Conversely, the time stamped positions in the trace can be reconstructed using:

 the initial time and position, and the initial parameter values a0, b0, ωx0, ωy0, Φx0 and Φy0